VortexShrimp/clashbot/README.md

 DISCORD_GENERAL_WEBHOOK = "Webhook URL"

 # Clash of Clans information.
-# You will need a free account on their developer portal.
+# You will need to create a fre account on their developer portal.
 COC_EMAIL = "Your email"
 COC_PASSWORD = "Your password"

-# Your main clan that you want to track events for.
+# The tag of the main clan that you wish to track.
 COC_CLAN_TAG = "Your tag"
 ```

-## Usage Example
+### Usage

 1. Clone this repo through `git` or download it directly.
    - `$ git clone https://github.com/VortexShrimp/skebenga.git`
-2. Create a `.env` file in the root of the project and add your sensitive data.
-The bot will do this for you and remind you if you forget.
-3. Install the dependencies.
+2. Install the dependencies.
 See the requirements above.
    - `$ poetry install`
+3. Create a `.env` file in the root of the project and add your sensitive data.
+The bot will do this for you and remind you if you forget.
 4. Run the bot.
    - `$ poetry run python skebenga/main.py` or use `$ \.run.bat` on Windows.